NATIONAL RADIO ASTRONOMY OBSERVATORY ARCHIVES

 Accession history: Because the U.S. Naval Observatory is a federal institution, Westerhout's files from his time as USNO Director are with USNO records at the National Archives and Records Administration.
 With the permission of the Westerhout family, the files in this collection, which predate Westerhout's move to USNO, were transferred by the USNO Library to the NRAO/AUI Archives in 2014.

 Access to collection: No restrictions.
 The Archives are open part-time; contact the Archivist for appointment.

 Publication rights: Copyright has been assigned to The National Radio Astronomy Observatory.
 All requests for permission to publish or quote from manuscripts must be submitted in writing to the Archivist.
 Copyright for reprints and other published material in the collection remains with the original publishers.

 Processing notes: Initial inventory of this collection was done in 2014 by Ellen Bouton, with assistance from Miller Goss.
-Final arrangement, description, indexing, foldering and boxing of this material was done in summer 2017 by Eric Rohr with the assistance of Ellen Bouton.
+Final arrangement, description, indexing, foldering and boxing of this material was done in summer 2017 by Eric Rohr under the supervision of Ellen Bouton.
 During the processing, photocopies were made to replace thermofax sheets and newspaper clippings, fasteners were removed, and materials were removed from binders of various types.
 Duplicates were discarded.